shoshievass/reopenmappingproject/README.md

 A csv file for each MSA of the contact rates by age and industry, named as "contact_msa<msa code>_<source>".
 We have two sources for contact matrices, "replica" or "fred".
 Replica contact matrices is generated based on data from Replica.
-FRED contact matrices is generated from publicly available synthetic population (https://fred.publichealth.pitt.edu/)
+FRED contact matrices are generated from public available synthetic population (https://fred.publichealth.pitt.edu/)

-Contact rates mean for a focal individual, the expected number of contact with a target individual at certain contact level.
+Contact rates mean for a focal individual, the expected number of contact with a target individual at each contact level.
 Each observation is for a focal age (age_i), focal industry (naics_i), target age (age_j), target industry (naics_j), and contact level (contactlvl), with the following variables

 num_people: number of people in each focal age and industry type
 num_contact_per_person_day: the expected number of contact with people in each target age and industry type
 contact_time_min_per_person_day: the expected number of contact weighted by duration in minutes, which we use to define contact rates in our main analysis.

-Age cohort largely follows CDC age group definition with more cohorts for elder population.
+Age cohort largely follows CDC age group definition with more cohorts for the elder population.
 Industry cohort is based on NAICS 2 digit code.
-Please refer to age_doc.csv and naics_doc.csv in /supplement/ Contact level includes household(hh), school, work and neighbor.
+Please refer to age_doc.csv and naics_doc.csv in /supplement/ Contact level includes household(hh), school, work, and neighborhood.

 #### Deaths and cases in the US